With proper care and maintenance, the natural teeth that you have in your mouth, will last a lifetime.

 If you have any concerns about the extraction, raise them with your dentist.

-Tooth pulling is not something that can be reversed, make sure you are happy with the procedure and what is involved, before the removal.
+Tooth removal is not something that can be reversed, make sure you are happy with the procedure and what is involved, before the removal.

 There are no silly questions to ask.